himanshisehgal19/care-and-cure-hospital/README.md

 The dataset for this problem used with the main.py script is downloaded from here:

 ####### https://www.kaggle.com/kaushil268/disease-prediction-using-machine-learning
-##### This dataset has 133 total columns, 132 of them being symptoms experienced by patiend and last column in prognosis for the same.
+This dataset has 133 total columns, 132 of them being symptoms experienced by patiend and last column in prognosis for the same.
-##### After the Disease is predicted a button of  'for more details ' appear that will tell the details of that particular disease by using Web Scrapping.
-Also food that
+### After Prediction of Disease
-##### should be consumed  during this disease along with that the preventions from that disease that is used for better recovery.
+After the Disease is predicted a button of  'for more details ' appear that will tell the details of that particular disease by using Web Scrapping.
+Also food tha  should be consumed  during this disease along with that the preventions from that disease that is used for better recovery.